The new VAT rate in FreeAgent

 If you’re cash accounting for VAT, and you issue an invoice in December with 17.5% VAT on it, then receive the money in January, FreeAgent will put 17.5% VAT on your VAT return.
 That’s correct because the VAT payable depends on the rate in force at the time you issued your invoice.

-This also holds true if you’re on the VAT flat rate scheme on a cash basis.
+This also holds true if you’re on the VAT Flat Rate Scheme on a cash basis.
 FreeAgent will apply the correct flat rate percentage based on the rate in force when the invoice was issued - not when the money came in.
+Check out our VAT Flat Rate Scheme calculator to see if your business could be better off.

 What about if I make a sale spanning the change, what rate should I use?